unfiltered/unfiltered/docs/07/d.markdown

 Http(8080).plan(Temperature).run()
 ```

-Now you can get the current temperature for almost anywhere; just type
+You can lookup the current temperature for almost anywhere; just type
 in a place name or postal code and Google will probably figure it out.

 When you are done checking the temperature of exciting places around
-the world, don't forget to shutdown the handler's Dispatch executor.
+the world, shutdown the handler's Dispatch executor.

 ```scala
 Temperature.http.shutdown()